tcoats/deno-tumu/README.md

 `serve` is an object that maps the domains to serve from and the code to execute for that instance.

-## Status
+## Big rocks

 - [x] Filesystem isolation
 - [x] Auto domain and TLS.
 Via [Caddy](https://caddyserver.com) integration.
+- [x] Telegram integration
 - [ ] Network isolation.
 Not available within Deno.
 On the roadmap.
 - [ ] CPU quota.
 Does not look supported by V8.
 - [ ] Memory quota.
 Available in V8.
 Not available within Deno.
 - [ ] Pub sub.
 - [ ] Single process.
 Requires a custom cli built within Deno.
+Plugin?

+## Smaller

 - [ ] Recycle ports.
+- [ ] Allow a local state.json file, reload on SIGHUP?
+Use fileWatcher?
+- [ ] Optional caddy integration